D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 ![prediction1](readme-assets/err.jpg)

 After doing a some searching I found out the the server that my app had been requesting the image had CORS (Cross-origin-resource-sharing) resticted so It was not allowing my app to fetch the image from the source.
-I tried mutliple ways of solving this but sill haven't found a work-around for this issue.
 [MDN - Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin)

 ## Work-around